 - The Trust invests in mortgages alone or on a participation basis with parties related to the Manager.
 Title to mortgages is held by a bare trust (the "Trustee") on behalf of the beneficial owners of the mortgages. - In addition, certain duties are performed by the Mortgage Broker.
-The Manager and Mortgage Broker are related to the Trust through common control.
-In cases where mortgages are held on a participation basis: - The Trust's rights are as outlined in the Declaration of Trust and a Mortgage Participation and Servicing Agreement with the Mortgage Broker; - Pursuant to Mortgage Participation and Servicing Agreement, the Mortgage Broker agrees to administer and service the mortgages on behalf of the Trustee and other investees.
+The Mortgage Broker is related to the Manager and the Trust through common control.
+In cases where mortgages are held on a participation basis: - The Trust's rights are as outlined in the Declaration of Trust and a Mortgage Participation and Servicing Agreement with the Mortgage Broker; - Pursuant to this agreement, the Mortgage Broker agrees to administer and service the mortgages on behalf of the Trustee and other investees.
 The Mortgage Broker acts as the Trust's underwriter, servicer and syndicator; and - The Mortgage Broker performs certain duties including registering the mortgages, arranging for title searches, and holding all title papers and other security documentation related to the mortgages.